 Our free, hands-on after school science clubs for girls in elementary and middle school take place for 1 – 1.5 hours once a week at public schools, churches or community centers.
 Check out the schedule and locations.
 Volunteer mentor-scientists and adolescent Junior Mentors lead fun and interactive science, technology, engineering, and math (STEM) explorations with groups of up to 12 girls.
 Our curriculum has been specifically created and adapted to meet girls’ development and interests.
 Each semester, the girls explore different STEM topics, including archaeology, chemistry, engineering, environmental science, physics, and more.

-Sign up for our newsletter if you would like to be informed when applications are open for Summer programs and Fall clubs, and keep up to date on other programs or opportunities available through SCFG.
+Sign up for our newsletter and follow us on Facebook or Twitter to be informed when applications open for Fall clubs, and keep up to date on other programs or opportunities available through SCFG.
+You can expect applications to be available online in mid-August.

 For more information on our new STEMinista program for 6-8th graders, and the Junior Mentors and Teen programs, please visit the Teen Programs page.